garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_03C_Managing_and_monitoring_resiliency_of_a_Storage_Spaces_Direct_cluster.md

 ---
 lab:
-    title: 'Lab D: Managing and monitoring resiliency of a Storage Spaces Direct cluster'
+    title: 'Lab C: Managing and monitoring resiliency of a Storage Spaces Direct cluster'
     type: 'Answer Key'
     module: 'Module 3: Planning for and implementing Azure Stack HCI Storage'
 ---
-# Lab D answer key: Managing and monitoring resiliency of a Storage Spaces Direct cluster
+# Lab C answer key: Managing and monitoring resiliency of a Storage Spaces Direct cluster

 ## Exercise 1: Managing and monitoring resiliency of a Storage Spaces Direct cluster